Medical Insurance Underwriter Career Guide

-- Making evidence-based decisions — After collecting, verifying, and analyzing the information, an underwriter decides on each application.
-They need to be able to explain their choices to the applicant and the insurance provider.
+- Making evidence-based decisions.
+After collecting, verifying, and analyzing the information, an underwriter decides on each application.
+They need to be able to explain their choices to the applicant and the provider.

-These duties are the same regardless of where the medical insurance underwriter works.
+These duties are generally similar regardless of where the medical underwriter works.

 Health Information Management – B.S.

 A program designed for future leaders in HIM:...